phillipalexander/generator-test/README.md

 ├── package.json
 ├── spec
 │   └── algorithm.js
-└── src
 └── algorithm.js
 ```

+If the current working directory already contains any JavaScript files, then you'll be asked which of them you wish to write tests for.
+If there are no js files present, a starter file will be generated for you.

 After runnning the generator (see below), open `index.html`.
-Write your tests in the file created in the `/spec` dir, and your algorithm in the file in the `/src` dir.
+Write your tests in the file created in the `/spec` dir, and your algorithm in the file in the current dir.

 ### What is Yeoman?